Argentina's Congress gives go-ahead to open-ended debt swap

-BUENOS AIRES, Sept 11 (Reuters) - Argentina’s Congress approved a debt swap on Wednesday offering an unlimited time window for the remaining 7 percent of investors to restructure bonds left over from the country’s 2002 default.
+BUENOS AIRES (Reuters) - Argentina’s Congress approved a debt swap on Wednesday offering an unlimited time window for the remaining 7 percent of investors to restructure bonds left over from the country’s 2002 default.

 The exchange offer follows years of lawsuits stemming from a debt crisis 11 years ago that pushed millions of middle-class Argentines into poverty.
 Latin America’s inflation-hit No. 3 economy remains vulnerable to legal fallout from the crisis.